jorgemorenooz/clinical-trials-explorer/README.md

 A cloud-native platform for exploring, managing, and analyzing clinical trials data.
 It combines modern web technologies, healthcare interoperability standards (FHIR), and AI-driven analytics to simulate real-world clinical informatics solutions.

 This project was developed as a personal initiative to apply computer science principles in the context of clinical trial regulation and health informatics.
-It serves as a technical demonstration aligned with trainee roles in research and innovation (e.g., at the European Medicines Agency).
+It serves as a technical demonstration aligned with trainee roles in research and innovation at the European Medicines Agency.

 ---